ollijarviniemi/ollij.fi/AI.md

 **Q:** "What does this productivity growth and automation look like in practice?"

-From the perspective of AI organizations, this is reflected in really wild *feedback loops*: if you can make good AIs, you can do even more by *using those AIs*.
+From the perspective of AI organizations, this is reflected in really wild *feedback loops*: if you can make good AIs, you can do even better by *using those AIs*.

 The most obvious factor is, of course, "an AI organization can sell these AIs to consumers and businesses, make a profit and invest more in better AIs".
-People pay for AI, because it can produce valuable work.
+People pay for AI as it can produce valuable work.
 Already today's AIs can do all sorts of economically useful things, such as summarizing long texts, assisting in writing text, searching for information in large piles of documentation, helping with various problems, answering questions, programming, automating routine tasks and generally just speeding up things humans are already doing.

 It is definitely a matter of context how well or reliably existing AIs can assist with these tasks and how much value you can get out of them.
 However, there are no *fundamental* reasons why future language models cannot be extremely valuable: they would "just have to be a bit better" (which again is very likely to happen soon).